-When the U.S. the Food and Drug Administration (FDA) approved the Pfizer/BioNTech vaccine in mid-December, officials touted a goal-oriented roll-out.
+When the U.S. the Food and Drug Administration (FDA) approved emergency use of the Pfizer/BioNTech vaccine in mid-December, officials touted a goal-oriented roll-out.
 By the end of December, 25 million doses of the vaccine would supposedly be available in America— just enough to cover the estimated 21 million health care personnel, and 3 million long-term care residents across the country, cohorts part prioritized to receive the vaccine first.
 A few days later, the FDA approved the Moderna vaccine, which was expected to increase the number of vaccine doses available to frontline workers in healthcare settings.

 But according to the Centers for Disease Control and Prevention, as of January 4, 2021, only a little over 4.5 million Americans have received either the Moderna and Pfizer BioNTech COVID-19 vaccines, and only 15.4 million doses have been distributed across the country.
 Both the supply and vaccination goals are falling behind.
 Why?